All posts

 • Home-country tools vary by jurisdiction: FreeAgent for UK (free with NatWest), Zoho Books for India (GST direct filing), DATEV/Lexoffice for Germany, QuickBooks CA for Canada.
 Managed services like Osome and Sleek cover UK/SG/HK compliance.

-• Two accountants are needed: a US CPA for Form 5472 and IRS compliance, and a local professional (UK ACCA, Indian CA, German Steuerberater) for home-country filing.
-Neither is qualified to do the other's job.
+• You need two accountants: a US CPA for Form 5472 and IRS compliance, and a local professional (UK ACCA, Indian CA, German Steuerberater) for home-country filing.
+Make sure they talk to each other.

 Related Articles